hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 The act of anchoring is tying to something that is trusted by assumption.
 Usually some sort of an entity with authority.

 ### Administrator
-An administrator is a role who oversees the agent and releated resources, including tenant, wallet management, or external services.
+An administrator is a role who oversees the agent and releated resources, including tenant, Edge Agent management, or external services.
 Admistrator typically does not participate in day-to-day SSI interactions.

 ## C
 ### claim
 An assertion made about a [subject](/docs/concepts/glossary#did-subject).

-### Cloud Agent (aka PRISM Cloud Agent)
+### Cloud Agent
-The PRISM Cloud Agent is a scaleable, easy-to-use, robust, and W3C standards-based agent that provides self-sovereign identity (SSI) services to build products and solutions based on it.
-The PRISM Cloud Agent exposes REST API for integration with any programming language.
+The Cloud Agent is a scaleable, easy-to-use, robust, and W3C standards-based agent that provides self-sovereign identity (SSI) services to build products and solutions based on it.
+The Cloud Agent exposes REST API for integration with any programming language.

 ### controller
 See [DID Controller](/docs/concepts/glossary#did-controller).